 - Daconil Weather Stik at 1.4 pints/100 gal water.
 Although registered, other compounds would likely be more effective.
 Group M5 fungicide.
 12-hr reentry.

 - Eagle 20 EW at 6 to 12 fl oz/100 gal water.
 Group 3 fungicide.
 24-hr reentry.

-- Insignia at 4 to 8 oz/100 gal water.
+- Insignia SC at 3 to 6 fl oz/100 gal water.
 Do not use with organosilicate-based adjuvants.
 Use preventively only.
 Group 11 fungicide.
 12-hr reentry.